cmda-minor-vid/web-animation-18-19/README.md

 This course is part of the **Minor Visual (Interface) Design** before **Ontwerpen 3** alongside **Web Typography**, together making up **Visual Interface Design 2**.
 In _ontwerpen 3_  you’ll apply your newfound web skills.
 We build further on knowledge acquired in _Internetstandaarden_, _Inleiding Programmeren_, and _Blok Web_.

+### Assignment

+Pick a piece of artwork from the _graphic design archive_ and translate that to the web.
+What happens when people hover over certain elements with their mouse?
+What if they press keys on their keyboard?
+How does it behave on different screen sizes?
+First try to re-create it with web technologies, then add interactivity and maybe you can even enhance the artwork with elements in the same graphical style.

 ## Communication

 *   [GitHub][gh] — Main source of information, assignments, important dates,